 Egg donation allows a woman to have the experience of pregnancy, childbirth, and breastfeeding, even when her own eggs are not viable enough.
-The woman can choose donor sperm or her partner’s sperm, allowing her partner to have a biological connecting to the child.
+The woman can choose donor sperm or her partner’s sperm, allowing her partner to have a biological connection to the child.
 So is egg donation right for you?
-Here’s a brief overview of the pros and cons of egg donation.
+Here’s a brief overview of egg donation pros and cons.

 Benefits of Egg Donation for Donors

 Donors considering donating eggs receive many benefits, including:

 Before you can donate eggs, a doctor will need to ensure you are healthy.
 The screening usually includes blood work to test for common health and fertility issues, as well as an STI/STD screening.
 Additionally, you may undergo genetic testing to assess for common fertility and genetic issues.
 This can provide you with free health testing -- a significant benefit for young or financially strapped women who can’t afford expensive medical screenings.

 Additionally, you'll learn important information about your own fertility.
 This may help you make future reproductive health decisions and can offer significant peace of mind.

 The medical expenses associated with egg donation are fully covered, so you won’t have to worry that your decision will cost you.
 In some cases, you may also receive additional compensation -- especially if your eggs are very healthy or you have a history of producing successful pregnancies via egg donation.
 Some women earn thousands of dollars via egg donation.
 This can offer a path to greater financial health that can help you gain more control over your own destiny.